Frances-Hughes/Local-Storage/README.md

 # Setup:

+1) git clone
+2) cd into this repository
-1) npm install
+3) npm install
-2) npm run dev
+4) npm run dev
-3) can be viewed on http://localhost:3000/
+5) can be viewed on http://localhost:3000/